appsquickly/XcodeEditor/README.md

 # Docs

-The Source/Tests folder contains furhter usasge examples.
+The Source/Tests folder contains further usasge examples.
 A good starting point is to run the test target in Xcode.
 This will extract a test project to the /tmp directory, where you'll be able to see the outcome for yourself.

 * <a href="https://github.com/expanz/xcode-editor/wiki">Wiki</a>